The Folkestone School for Girls Academy Trust is known as “the school” in this policy.

 - uphold the complaint in whole or in part;

-- decide on the appropriate action to be taken to resolve the complaint;
+- recommend the appropriate action to be taken to resolve the complaint;

 - recommend changes to the school’s systems or procedures to ensure that similar problems do not recur.

-a.) it is important that the appeal hearing is independent and impartial and that it is seen to be so.
-No governor may sit on the complaints panel if they have had a prior involvement with the complaint in question or in the circumstances surrounding it.
-Members of the complaints panel who feel their independence might be compromised in this or any other way must draw this to the attention of the Chair of Governors.
-In deciding the make-up of the panel, governors need to try to ensure that it is a cross-section of the categories of governor and sensitive to the issues of race, gender and religious affiliation;
+a. it is important that the appeal hearing is independent and impartial and that it is seen to be so.
+No trustee may sit on the complaints panel if they have had a prior involvement with the complaint in question or in the circumstances surrounding it.
+Members of the complaints panel who feel their independence might be compromised in this or any other way must draw this to the attention of the Chair of Trustees.
+In deciding the make-up of the panel, trustees need to try to ensure that it is a cross-section of the board and sensitive to the issues of race, gender and religious affiliation;

-d.)
-The governors sitting on the panel need to be fully aware of this complaints procedure.
+c.
+The trustees sitting on the panel need to be fully aware of this complaints procedure.

-The role of the Clerk to the Governors
+The role of the Clerk to the Trustees

-The Clerk to the Governors is the contact point for the complainant at Stage 4 and required to:
+The Clerk is the contact point for the complainant at Stage 4 and required to:

 - set the date, time and venue of the hearing, ensuring where possible that the dates are convenient to all parties and that the venue and proceedings are accessible;